ericjonesdev/milestone-project-cherry-leaves-mildew-detection/README.md

 * Heroku Stack
   * When I initially created the app on Heroku, the stack by default does not support the Python version that I was using, so I had to change the stack of my project from 22 to 20.

-## Unfixed Bugs

-* The cherry mildew detector app works as expected and, therefore, no major issues or bugs are currently present.

 ## Credits

 * Background info: